graphile/graphile.github.io/src/news/2021-12-07-graphql-galaxy-2021.md

   logo"

 summary:
-  "Benjie and Jem are pleased to announce the release of new podcast Spec News!
-  A monthly round up of GraphQL Spec news in under ten minutes."
+  "Benjie appeared on a virtual panel at GraphQL Galaxy 2021, discussing the roles and aims of the GraphQL Working Group."
 ---

 _2021-12-07_